Weberb6834/FinalLab/README.md

 ## TO-DO
 **1. Install the files found inside the Network_Monitoring folder**

+- Make sure you also put files in the correct directories

 **2. Go into the `381Bot.py` file and change the: Teams_Token, Bot_Email & Bot_URL to match that of you webex bot**